 Investment in education has been a cornerstone of our growth strategy for the past decade and a half.
 It is the most important investment we can make to ensure that our province continues to grow and prosper.

-Every parent wants their child to have the same opportunities that they had and more - the chance to have a rewarding career, own a home, start a family and build a good life here in Manitoba.
+Every parent wants their child to have the same opportunities that they had and more: the chance to have a rewarding career, own a home, start a family and build a good life here in Manitoba.

 In today's economy, advanced education and training is the most reliable path to a good job.
 Two out of every three jobs that will be created in the next decade will require college, university or apprenticeship training.

-Over the past 15 years our government has rebuilt and expanded the postsecondary system, making advanced education accessible and affordable for more Manitobans.
-Our campuses have been transformed with 80 major capital projects supported by \$1.1 billion in provincial investments.
-The options available to students have been increased with the addition of almost 300 new programs.
+Over the past 15 years our government has rebuilt and expanded the post-secondary system, making advanced education accessible and affordable for more Manitobans.

-As a direct result, enrollment has dramatically increased.
-College enrollment is up by 52% since 1999, university enrollment has increased 42% and apprenticeship training has more than tripled.
+Our campuses have been transformed with 18 major capital projects supported by \$1.1 billion in provincial investments.
+The options available to students have been increased with the addition of almost 300 new jobs-or new programs.
+As a result-as a direct result, enrolment has dramatically increased.
+College enrolment is up by 52 per cent since 1999.
+University enrolment has increased 40 per cent-42 per cent, and apprenticeship training has more than tripled.

 Over the coming months, our government will bring together education leaders to develop a new post-secondary education strategy to be released in the spring.

-The new strategy will be one of targeted growth, responsive to the needs of students and the economy, and supporting the collective needs of a growing, dynamic province.
+The new strategy will be one of targeted growth responsive to the needs of students and the economy and supporting the collective needs of a growing, dynamic province.

-One goal of our strategy will be to create new opportunities for learning that link to the emerging needs of the workforce.
-Our government will:

-- fund the development of five new hybrid university/college programs, which combine academic learning with technical skills for in-demand fields such as engineering, water stewardship and new media; - expand our existing apprenticeship model, which combines classroom instruction and on-the-job experience, to certify new occupations outside the traditional trades, such as Information Technology; and - form a new Trades and Technology Network to facilitate greater collaboration between Manitoba's four colleges and improve responsiveness to employers' needs.
+Our goal of our strategy-one goal of our strategy will be to create new opportunities for learning that link to the emerging needs of the workforce.
+Our government will fund the development of five new hybrid university college programs which combine academic learning with technical skills for in-demand fields such as engineering, water stewardship and new media; expand our existing apprenticeship model which combines classroom instruction and on-the-job experience to certify new occupations outside the traditional trades, such as information technology; and form a new trade and technology network to facilitate greater collaboration between Manitoba's four colleges and improve responsiveness to employers' needs.

-A second goal will be to add pathways for students and ensure that when it comes to higher learning, there are no "wrong doors" and no "dead ends".
-Our government will:
+A second goal will be to add pathways for students to ensure that when it comes to higher learning, there are no wrong doors and dead ends.

-launch a new Credit Transfer Portal to help students move more easily between programs and institutions;

-- create a Student Advocate position to help ensure that course credits and work experience are recognized in a consistent and transparent way; and - double the number of online courses available through eCampus Manitoba from 500 to 1,000.
+Our government will launch a new credit transfer portal to help students move more easily between programs and institutions, create a student advocate position to help ensure that course credits and work experience are recognized in a consistent and transparent way and double the number of online courses available through eCampus Manitoba from 500 to 1.000.

-A third goal of our new strategy is to build on the significant steps taken over the last fifteen years to ensure post-secondary education is accessible and affordable.
-As part of an ongoing effort to preserve affordability and increase the participation of under-represented groups, our government will:
+A third goal of our new strategy is to build on the significant steps taken over the last 15 years to ensure post-secondary education is accessible and affordable.

-- make Manitoba the first province in western Canada to offer interestfree student loans: - reduce the barrier to student aid faced by many rural and northern students by removing vehicle ownership as a consideration; and - lay the groundwork for a new educational training facility in the north Interlake, starting with a steering committee that will include First Nations and surrounding communities.
+As part of an ongoing effort to preserve affordability and increase the participation of under-represented groups, our government will make Manitoba the first province in western Canada to offer interest-free student loans, reduce the barrier to student aid faced by many rural and northern students by removing vehicle ownership as a consideration and lay the groundwork for a new educational training facility in the north Interlake, starting with a steering committee that will include First Nations and surrounding communities.